Duration: 1 year (August 1–July 31)

 Training that is at the forefront of the care of the foot and ankle is the goal of the Foot and Ankle Fellowship.
 To fulfill this goal, a broad-based and very active clinical program is available.
 Training is primarily focused on adult reconstructive surgery, but also includes sports-related injuries, pediatric foot and ankle surgery, and trauma.
 Surgically, each fellow participates in the services of all the physicians.
 Fellows gain a wide breadth of experience, graduating with a fellowship diploma from Hospital for Special Surgery.

-The fellowship is divided into six 2-month rotations.
-During each rotation, fellows are assigned to two to three primary attendings, with whom they spend dedicated time in the operating room and the outpatient clinic.
-This provides a valuable mentoring experience over the course of the rotation, since fellows have the opportunity to follow patients from their outpatient clinic visits all the way through to surgery.
+The fellowship is divided into three four-month rotations.
+During each rotation, the fellow is assigned to two or three primary attendings with whom they spend dedicated time in the operating room and the outpatient clinic.
+Fellows have the opportunity to follow patients from outpatient clinic visits through to surgery, which provides a valuable mentoring experience over the course of the rotation.

 The Foot and Ankle Service is extremely active, with multiple opportunities for surgical experience.
 Fellows will participate in operative and non-operative aspects of all adult foot and ankle care at the main hospital and at the HSS ASC of Manhattan.
 Fellows will be in the operating room full-time at least two days per week.
 In addition, regularly scheduled sessions in the Bioskills Education Laboratory will give fellows additional opportunities for hands-on training.

-The fellowship program sets aside one day per week dedicated to research.
-Fellows are given the opportunity to enhance existing research skills with extensive exposure to research, critical data review, methodology, and study design, as well as access to the Motion Analysis and Bioskills Education Laboratories.
-During the course of the year, each fellow is expected to complete a primary research project which may be presented as a podium presentation at the institutional level and/or at national conferences.
-Fellows are also required to complete a research manuscript suitable for publication in a peer-reviewed journal.
+During the course of the year, each fellow is expected to complete two research projects by the end of the academic year.
+These projects may be presented as a podium presentation at the institutional level and/or at national conferences.
+Fellows are expected to write two manuscripts of the scientific research projects suitable for publication in a peer-reviewed journal.

 For more information regarding the Foot and Ankle Fellowship program, please contact Karen Lynch by email at email@example.com.